web-platform-tests/interop-2022-viewport/explainers/icb.md

 > For continuous media, it has the dimensions of the viewport[^fn2] and is anchored at the canvas origin

 [^fn2]: Back when CSS2 was defined, it had no notion of different viewports.
-When spec talk about _“the Viewport”_, they mean [the Layout Viewport](./layout-viewport.md).
+When specs talk about _“the Viewport”_, they mean [the Layout Viewport](./layout-viewport.md).

 ## Visualization